karthickthankyou/rsb-gen-train/README.md

 # rsb-gen

+Automate react component creation with corresponding storybook component with simple command.

 ```
 npx rsb-gen ComponentName
 ```

+### Component location

-By default a folder with the react component and the matching story will be created under /src.
+By default a folder with required files will be generated under /src.
 But the component path can be specified as second argument.

 ```
 npx rsb-gen SimpleCard components/cards